tpayne/github-actions/productmanifest/README.md

 Notes
 -----
+- Make sure you have NO spaces in the dockerlist you submit.
+If you do, then it will not be parsed correctly - use `chartname:image:tag,chartname:image:tag,chartname:image:tag`, NOT `chartname:image:tag, chartname:image:tag, chartname:image:tag`
 - This GitHub action has only been tested against `docker.io` using public repos.
 Additional support may need to be added for other repo types.
 This can be done best by using their REST API as `docker` is flakey
 - Currently, this action uses Docker REST APIs rather than docker itself for the work.
 This is because it is generally quicker, but not so portable.
 If portability becomes an issue, I will make this addon work as a `dnd` system